codio/site/source/docs/settings-prefs/codio-prefs.html.markdown

 ![Codio Annotations](/img/docs/prefs-menu.png)

 Codio preferences are the full collection of settings that apply to you, the logged in user.
-They cover all aspects of Codio usage from code editor settings (tab stops, indentation, colors, fonts etc.) through to hotkey mappings.
+They cover all aspects of Codio usage from code editor settings (tab stops, indentation, colors, fonts etc.) through to hotkey keyboard shortcut mappings.

 ![Codio Annotations](/img/docs/prefs-user.png)